cleric-oss/server-docs/data.md

 );
 ```

-Edit the password or level of a user account and invalidate all auth keys for that username.
+Edit the password or level of a user account.
 Used by admins via a CLI or portal.
 To change username create a new account and manually transfer ownership.

+> [!CAUTION]
+> The user will be signed out across all devices if the password is changed

 ### Delete account